 I specifically mentioned that these are the official flavors.
 These flavors are endorsed by Canonical, Ubuntu’s parent company.
-They release a new version at the same time as the main Ubuntu Unity releases.
-Follow the same development cycle and release schedule.
+They release a new version at the same time as the main Ubuntu GNOME releases.
+They follow the same development cycle and release schedule.

-Since these are the official flavors, does it mean that there are other Ubuntu variants as well?
+Since these are the official flavors, does this mean that there are other Ubuntu variants as well?

-Yes, but they are not associated with Canonical.
-They are created by hobbyist Ubuntu users who want to use some other desktop environments that are not supported officially by Ubuntu.
-You know, unlike Windows and Mac OS X, Linux users have the ‘freedom’ to use the system at will and try out new things.
-You can install various desktop environment on your Linux system, in parallel with the already installed default desktop environment.
+Yes, but they’re not associated with Canonical.
+They’re created by hobbyist Ubuntu users who want to use other desktop environments that are not supported officially by Ubuntu.
+As you know, unlike Windows and macOS, Linux users have the ‘freedom’ to use their system at will and try out new things.
+You can install various desktop environments on your Linux system, in parallel with the already installed default desktop environment.

-For example, if you are using Ubuntu Unity, you can install GNOME on Ubuntu and switch between the two desktop environments at will.
+For example, if you’re using Ubuntu Unity, you can install GNOME on Ubuntu and switch between the two desktop environments at will.

 If a desktop environment (say XYZ) can be installed this way, why would there be a new Ubuntu XYZ flavor?

-Because sometimes the desktop environments conflict with each other and you end up with a few missing icons, duplicate programs or a rather not so polished looking system.
-For this reason, a dedicated Ubuntu flavor is released so that users get the perfect experience of the selected desktop environment.
+Because sometimes desktop environments conflict with each other and you end up with a few missing icons, duplicate programs or a not so polished-looking system.
+For this reason, dedicated Ubuntu flavors are released so that users get a perfect experience with their selected desktop environment.

-That depends on your need.
-Let me list out the features and purposes of each official Ubuntu flavor and then you can decide which one is good for you.
+That depends on your needs.
+Let me list the features and purposes of each official Ubuntu flavor and then you can decide which one is good for you.

 1. Ubuntu or Ubuntu Default or Ubuntu GNOME

-This is the default Ubuntu version since 2017.
-A Mac OS X like interface (apologies to hardcore Ubuntu users).
-This is the main focus of Ubuntu team.
-You’ll find lots of support on the forums and most articles on various Ubuntu blogs are written around it.
-In short, more support and available resources for it.
+This is the default Ubuntu version since 2017, with a macOS-like interface (apologies to hardcore Ubuntu users).
+It’s the main focus of the Ubuntu team.
+You’ll find lots of support on the forums, and most articles on the various Ubuntu blogs are written about it.
+In short, it has more support and available resources.

-But GNOME requires above average hardware to function.
+But GNOME requires above-average hardware to function.
 It’s resource hungry.
-So if your system has RAM less than 4 GB, I don’t recommend it.
+So if your system has less than 4 GB of RAM, I don’t recommend it.

-You can watch this video review of Ubuntu 18.04 to know more about it:
+You can watch this video review of Ubuntu 18.04 to learn more about it:

-Kubuntu is KDE version of Ubuntu.
-KDE Plasma desktop environment is known for the point-and-click configuration option.
-Plasma is modern and sleek looking.
-Lots of tweaks are available around the desktop like widgets, screenlets etc. If you like to customize desktop, this could be your choice.
+Kubuntu is the KDE version of Ubuntu.
+The KDE Plasma desktop environment is known for its point-and-click configuration options.
+Plasma is modern and sleek-looking.
+Lots of tweaks are available around the desktop like widgets, screenlets, etc. If you like to customize your desktop, this would be a good choice.

 Kubuntu is fine for an average system.
-If your system has RAM over 2 GB, you should be fine with it.
+If your system has over 2 GB of RAM, you should be fine with it.